Adopting Litmus from an existing pytest project #

 Use this when you've got an existing pytest suite you don't want to touch, or when you're driving Litmus from non-pytest code.
 See also submitting results from non-pytest sources.

-Path C — TestHarness for non-pytest runners #
+Path C — non-pytest runners #

 Path D — VisaInstrument to replace ad-hoc driver code #